blizniukp/WIFI_kit_32_dpf/README.md

 The data is refreshed every 10 seconds.
 On the right side of the display, a correct `V` or incorrect `X` reading of a given parameter is marked.
 A progress bar is displayed at the bottom, counting down the time until the next parameter is checked.

+Each of the readable parameters can be turned on or off.

 I tested the device only with the iCar2 Vgate interface, but I suspect it could work with any interface with the ELM 327.

 I based the project https://github.com/yangosoft/dpf